bubba169/helium/docs/src/configuration.md

 # Configuration

+## The Basics
 Helium is based around the idea that everything is configurable and modular.
-Handlers do all of the heavy lifting, twig templates handle the rendering and the configuration specifies which handlers and templates should be used.
+Handlers contain all of the logic, twig templates handle the rendering and the configuration specifies which handlers and templates should be used.
 Configuration can often be given in short form which is expanded automatically with sensible defaults.

 Using fields as an example, providing just the string "title" with no key will generate a text input with it's slug, name and id set to the "title".
+It will be assigned default handlers to read the value from and save the value to the title attribute on the entitie's model.
 It will also be given a label by transforming the slug to the more human friendly format "Title".
-Everything required for that simple text field can be deduced form the slug.
+Everything required for that simple text field can be deduced from the slug.

 ```php
 'fields' => [